HERE ARE THE RULES AND GUIDELINES FOR THE CONDUCT OF EXAMINATIONS

 - Print the certification page from the website to be endorsed by their Supervising Consultants or HODs and UPLOAD the signed certification page along with other required documents

-- Carefully read and fill appropriate fields accordingly as any error may lead to the candidate’s disqualification
+- Carefully read and fill in appropriate fields accordingly as any error may lead to the candidate’s disqualification

 - Membership Examinations – Candidates applying to sit for Membership Examinations must: